Vollinger0/esm/readme.md

 [x] change delete functions so that the path has to be at least 3 levels deep before deleting anything?
 [x] change delete functions so that it maintains a list and the user is asked at the end.
 [x] usecase: deinstall ramdisk
+[x] add proper cli - use the click library to extend the scripts with command line tools [x] debugmode

 ### WIP
-[+] debugmode
-[+] add proper cli - use the click library to extend the scripts with command line tools
+[+] split the config in a "basic" config, an custom config that overwrites the basic config.

 ### later
-[ ] split the config in a "basic" config, an expert config, and add support for more (config for the wipe-tool e.g.)
 [+] when useRamdisk is enabled, enable checks for its file structure, when its not, do not start use the synchronizer (of course)
 [ ] offer some kind of better interactive mode for different stuff [ ] implement allowMultpleServerInstances switch.
 Once enabled, do not check for running instances of the game before starting, do not start if startmode is set to direct, etc.